 You can find some genuine leather shoes for women in this price range, but watch out for topstitching.
 Hoorfar says it can make leather less elastic, and thus less comfortable.
 Expect footwear in this tier to last through at least a couple of years of regular use (if they're comfortable shoes).

 $150 and Up: High-End Brands and Custom Shoes

 Most high-end kicks run at least $150, though many can cost much more for even basic styles.
-But again, don't fall for the name.
+But again, don't fall for the label.
 While high-end shoes are often built better than their cheap counterparts, even $500 boots don't always deliver on comfort.
-Always check your shoes for padding, heel height, and design before you buy.
+Always check your shoes for adequate padding, heel height, and design before you buy.